marcpre/personal_blog_eleventy/README.md

 68. Where can AI make the greatest impact?
 69. Kill Prompt Injection, Content Filter Startup --> Startup Idea
 70. Perfect bootstrapped business models in terms of EBITA marge
+71. what needes to can an ai in 2100?